A theory of desirable things: Where to go from here

 \subsection{Acknowledgements}

 The main ideas in this paper were first presented during an invited talk at the EPIMP Inaugural Conference in October 2021, to which I was kindly invited by, and for which I received support from, Jason Konek.
 He gave me a free choice of topic, so I decided to come up with some new material for the occasion.
 One of the ideas I ended up presenting there, and with hindsight perhaps the most important one, was that of applying the notion of desirability to arbitrary things, using abstract closure operators to capture inference~\cite{debock2021:youtubeEPIMP}.
 I still vividly recall mentioning to some of the attendees that were interested in reading more about this idea, that it would surely take me at most a couple of weeks to properly write it down.
 Little did I know at the time that I would end up being so consumed with other things that it would take me sixteen months; I thank those people for their patience.
 I am also grateful to Arthur van Camp and Catrin Campbell-Moore, with whom I had several interesting discussions about choice functions and sets of desirable sets of gambles in the weeks leading up to the EPIMP conference.
 And when it comes to choice functions in general, my collaborations with Gert de Cooman on that topic~\cite{debock2018,pmlr-v103-de-bock19b,debock2000:festschriftTeddy} have served as a source of inspiration for the work here presented too.
+A (reduced) conference version of this paper has also benefitted from the constructive feedback of three anonymous reviewers, as well as that of Erik Quaeghebeur.
 As for the financial side of things: work on this project was supported by my BOF Starting Grant “Rational decision making under uncertainty: a new paradigm based on choice functions”, number 01N04819.